Discussing Torah matters because the Torah matters

 13. In Genesis 24, Eliezer and Rebekah meet at a well and then go to her house.
 At her house, their special encounter at the well is relayed to her family.
 This is an important moment for Rebekah.
 As she listens to Eliezer retell the story, she comes to understand more about herself.
 Think about it: back when she was drawing water for the camels, she was focused only on the task at hand.
 She had no idea what would come of her actions.
 She doesn’t put it all together until she hears it through Eliezer’s voice as he recounts the events later on.
 Then something special takes place.
 It works the same way with our own testimony.
 Any time we reflect on our past and consider how God brought us to Him, we recount certain moments that, at the time, may have seemed mundane or commonplace.
 But later we perceive them differently.
 Those moments become special to us once we hear them through the voice of the Spirit.

 Genesis 5 is a connect-the-dots chapter where God draws a line from Adam to Noah.
-At the surface level it is a list of descendants spanning 10 generations.
-If we look beneath the surface, the meaning of each name preaches the Gospel message:
+At the surface it is a list of descendants spanning 10 generations.
+Beneath the surface, the meaning of each name preaches the Gospel message:

 Man (is) appointed mortal, sorrow, (but) blessed God shall come down, teaching.
 His death shall bring, the despairing, rest.
 As Chuck Missler says, You will never convince me that a group of Jewish rabbis conspired to hide the Christian Gospel right here in a genealogy within their venerated Torah!”

-Just as the Gospel message relates to every man on earth, it’s interesting to think that these ten men are related to every person on earth.
-These guys are the fathers - the great(x) grandparents - of the beggar in rural India and the Queen of England, from Napoleon Bonaparte to Napoleon Dynamite.
+Just as the Gospel message relates to every man on earth, it’s interesting to think these ten men are related to every person on earth.
+These guys are the fathers - the great(x) grandfathers - of the beggar in rural India and the Pope in Rome.
 It’s very possible that when God looked upon these ten men, in them He saw you, me, and every person we will ever meet.
-Seeded within these ten men was the future of all humanity.
+Seeded within these ten men was every storyline history would ever know.

 This is especially interesting in light of the previous chapter.
 In the previous chapter, Genesis 4, Cain kills his brother Abel.
 After the murder God tells Cain, “...Your brother’s bloods cry out to me from the ground” (Genesis 4:10).
-That’s no typo!
-In Hebrew, the word “blood” is plural!
+In a Hebrew Torah scroll, the word “blood” is plural!
 Abel’s bloods cried out to God.

 The commentators have puzzled over this for years.
 Its plural form must have implications.
-One interpretation is that, when Cain killed Abel, he didn’t just end the life of one man.
+One interpretation is that when Cain killed Abel, he didn’t just end the life of one man.
 He ended the life of Abel’s entire lineage!
 Here’s how Matthew Poole’s Commentary puts it: “In the Hebrew it is bloods to charge Cain with the murder of all those that might naturally have come out of Abel’s loins” (Source).
-Leaning into this idea, the murder of Abel was actually a mass murder.
-And the victims of Cain––Abel and his unborn descendants––cried out to God.
+And now the victims of Cain––not just Abel but also his unborn descendants––cry out to God from the ground.

-Maybe we can think of it this way.
-Imagine that God has carefully arranged a series of dominoes.
+Perhaps we can think of it this way.
+Imagine that God has carefully arranged a line of dominos.
 He taps the first one to set the rest in motion.
-But you interrupt the sequence.
-You stunt the fall of a single domino in a long line of dominos.
-Now all kinetic energy is lost; the rest of the line never knows motion.
+But somewhere along the way, you snatch a domino before it has a chance to touch the next one in line.
+This creates a void in God’s arrangement.
+What does that void do to the rest of the line?
+Those dominos remain there, yes, but they never come to life so to speak.

-So it goes when a young person like Abel is murdered: the persons progression is stunted, and those positioned to come afterward are forever imprisoned in a state of lost potential.
-Of course, you and I don’t sense that lost potential; we cannot see the unrealized.
-But this verse from Genesis 4 suggests that God sees its value whether it goes realized or unrealized.
-That missing potential cries out to God like forgotten prisoners pleading for attention from inside their jail cell.
-They cried out from the ground, the very clay that God uses to form man, a ground that could no longer bears God’s image.
+So it goes when Abel is murdered: his line is stunted, and those set to come through him are forever frozen in a state of potential.
+Of course, you and I don’t see this unrealized potential, but can God see it?
+Genesis 4 suggests He does.
+In fact, the unborn descendants cry out to Him like prisoners in a jail cell.
+They cry out from the ground, the very thing God used to form man, a thing that can bear God’s image no longer.

 In Genesis 4, we read about Cains descendant, Lamech.
-Lamech kills a young man for wounding him.
-He doesnt forgive the young man.
-No, he kills him.
-And then he says, ...if Cain is avenged seven times, then Lamech will be avenged 77 times.”
-With this in mind, can you hear the parallel?
-Lamech used this language in the context of murder, but Jesus uses it in the context of forgiveness.
-Jesus wants to lay them side by side so he borrows the same language.
-His underlying message is that unforgiveness is akin to murder.
-If I do not forgive you, then I essentially cut you out of my life.
-Your place in my world ceases to exist.
-This is murder, in a spiritual sense.
+Lamech chooses violence over forgiveness when he kills a young man for wounding him.
+And Lamech says, ...if Cain is avenged seven times, then Lamech will be avenged 77 times.”
+Whereas Lamech uses this language in the context of murder, Jesus uses it in the context of forgiveness.
+Jesus borrows the same language to associate unforgiveness with murder.
+For example, if I do not forgive you, then I essentially cut you out of my life.
+Your presence in my world ceases to exist.
+This is murder in a spiritual sense.
 And when I do this––when I choose the path of unforgiveness––the relationship between us dies, and the fruit of that relationship never takes life.
 Like the lost lineage of Abel, the potential between us goes unrealized.
-But not in God’s purview, for He sees what is lost.
+But not in God’s purview because He sees what is lost.
 He sees what could have been.

-I said earlier that Abel’s descendants were jailed in a state of lost potential, crying out behind bars so to speak.
-Well, in keeping with that analogy, God heard their cries and saw fit to bail them out.
-By God’s gracious intervention, Abel’s descendants escaped the violence of Cain even though Abel did not.
-At least, this is how I see it, and I believe this is how Eve saw it, too.
-Here is why I say that.
+I said earlier that Abel’s descendants were jailed in a state of potential.
+Well, in keeping with that analogy, God hears their cries and sees fit to bail them out.
+By God’s gracious intervention, Abel’s descendants escape the violence of Cain even if Abel does not.
+At least, I believe this is how Eve sees it.
+Here is why.

 The Tower of Babel: Thoughts & Commentary